56quarters/tunic/doc/source/usage.rst

         releases = run('ls -1r ' + releases_path)
         return releases.split()

-An example of using the :func:`tunic.api.get_current_path` method to find the deployment that is being actively served.
+Below is an example of using the :func:`tunic.api.get_current_path` method to find the deployment that is being actively served.

 .. code-block:: python